 This is where I list the products and resources that have shaped my life and writing, and enable me to live a fabulously frugal life!

-Some of these are affiliate links.
+I do not have any business relationships with these products, people, or services.
+Some of these links are affiliate links.
 If you click on them, and choose to buy something, it will not affect the price you pay but this blog gets a small commission, which helps pay the bills around here.

 Thanks for stopping by!